HSMinches/Tractian_Hardware_R-D/README.md

 The PCB design can be used with an internal or external antenna, depending on the application form factor and range requirement.
 It was developed with the goal of using only 4 layers.
 In the event of a reduced area(<3400sqmm) necessity, the number of layers might increase to 6 and the battery type will need to be altered since it is an 18650 cell.

+Details and comments from each part of the design can be found in its respective folders.

 -Schematics
  - Organized using the "Overview" file